drtychai/drtychai.github.io/_posts/35c3ctf/2018-12-29-35c3-filemanager.md

 Interesting Headers:
 - POST /create
   - `xsrf: 1`
-  - as per JS code found on / page
+  - as per JS code found in source code of / page

 Places for User Input:
 - /signup